You’re planning a trip to Germany or elsewhere in Europe.

 I always bring ear buds when I travel but I’m thinking about investing in noise-canceling headphones.

 I always need to charge multiple devices when I travel and I often don’t have enough outlets in hotel rooms and AirBnBs – or they’re hard to reach behind a couch or nightstand table.
 I’m considering a multi-device charger so I can charge all of my devices easily and in one location.
+I’m thinking this will be even more important on my upcoming trip to Europe with my husband…twice as much to charge each night!

 Now that I take more video when I travel (as well as at home), I’m looking at getting a stabilizer.
 I’m amazed at how much smoother and better videos are when you use a gimble!
+I’m just not sure I want to carry it around all day.

 Reusable snack pouches and straws